Thirumalai

-Thirumalai is a 2003 Indian Tamil-language romantic action film written and directed by Ramana and produced by Kavithalayaa Productions.
+Thirumalai is a 2003 Indian (Tamil-language romantic action film written and directed by Ramana and produced by Kavithalayaa Productions.
 The film stars Vijay and Jyothika, alongside Manoj K. Jayan, Avinash Yelandur, Vivek, Raghuvaran, Kausalya and Karunas.
 The music was composed by Vidyasagar, while cinematography and editing were handled by R. Rathnavelu and Suresh Urs.

-Filming began in October 2002 and was planned for a April 2003 release.
-Eventually, the delays due to the replacement of some actors and actresses caused the film to release in 24 October 2003, coinciding with Diwali.

-Thirumalai became commercially successful at the box office by completing more than 100 days in theatres.
-The film became a turning point in Vijay's career as he transformed into an action hero from a romantic hero in his career.
-The film was remade in Telugu as Gowri (2004).
+The film was released on 24 October 2003, coinciding with Diwali.
+Thirumalai became a box-office success and completed more than 100 days in theatres.
+It became a turning point in Vijay's career, marking his transformation into an action hero from a romantic once.
+The film was remade in Telugu as Gowri (2004) and in Bangaldeshi as Kotha Dao Sathi Hobe (2007).

 Plot

-Thirumalai, a rough-looking kind-hearted mechanic, lives a peaceful life in Chennai with his friends and also has close relations with his neighbors – Selvam and Nagalakshmi, a couple.
+Thirumalai, a rough-looking kind-hearted mechanic, lives a peaceful life in Chennai with his friends and also has close relations with his neighbours – Selvam and Nagalakshmi, a couple.
 Thirumalai considers Nagalakshmi as his sister.
 Thirumalai develops feelings for Shwetha after meeting her on New Year's Day.
 At first, Shwetha doesn't want to associate with Thirumalai and swears to her father Ashok, the owner of six TV channels, that she doesn't even know about him.
 Thirumalai tries out many ways to win Shwetha's heart.

 One day, one of Thirumalai's friends elopes with his lover from her wedding.
-Thirumalai went with them to the wedding venue and becomes successful in winning the heart of the girl's father and her fiance, letting the girl marry Thirumalai's friend.
+Thirumalai went with them to the wedding venue and becomes successful in winning the heart of the girl's father and her fiancé, letting the girl marry Thirumalai's friend.
 Shwetha reciprocates his feelings after understanding his good nature.
 However, Ashok gets enraged with their relationship due to status issues and assigns Arasu, a gangster, to finish Thirumalai.

-Arasu kidnaps Thirumalai's friends & neighbors and threatens him.
+Arasu kidnaps Thirumalai's friends and neighbors and threatens him.
 Later, Arasu releases them, where he understands Thirumalai's kind-heartedness and decides to reform himself, which is not accepted by his assistant Dass.
 Dass turns Arasu's men against him to finish Arasu and Thirumalai.
 Thirumalai eventually fixes the issue and reunites with Shwetha, making Ashok realizing his mistakes.